 Department administrative staff in collaboration with the directors of the residencies and other physical therapy faculty.

 480.219.6056 | firstname.lastname@example.org

-This course focuses on examination and intervention for individuals with vertigo and disequilibrium from vestibular causes using essential, evidence-based tests and measures.
-The course highlights management of several vestibular pathologies, including a review of anatomy and discussion of examination and interventions for each vestibular disorder.
+This course will focus on examination and intervention for individuals with vertigo and disequilibrium from vestibular causes using essential evidence-based tests and measures.
+The course will highlight management of several vestibular pathologies including a review of anatomy and discussion of examination and interventions for each vestibular disorder.
 Specific emphasis of the course will be on the management of benign paroxysmal positional vertigo, unilateral peripheral hypofunction, bilateral vestibular hypofunction, and other common vestibular disorders.
-Case study presentations and hands-on lab components will enhance the learners’ experience.
-This course is intended for individuals with a general knowledge of vestibular anatomy and physiology, as well as common vestibular disorders.
+Case study presentations and hands-on lab components will facilitate the learners’ experience.
+This course is intended for individuals with a general knowledge of vestibular anatomy and physiology and common vestibular disorders.

 At completion of this course, the participant will be able to: